aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-interfaces-configuration.md

             peer_ipv6_address: <str>

             # Configure BGP peering for the interface.
 Supports IPv4 BGP peering (when `peer_ip` is set).
-            # IPv6 BGP peering on L3 interfaces and L3 Port-Channels is not yet supported.
+            # IPv6 BGP peering on L3 interfaces is not yet supported.
             bgp:

               # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".